Holliday junction: Resolution

 In budding yeast Saccharomyces cerevisiae, Holliday junctions can be resolved by four different pathways that account for essentially all Holliday junction resolution in vivo.
 The pathway that produces the majority of crossovers in S. cerevisiae budding yeast, and possibly in mammals, involves proteins EXO1, MLH1-MLH3 heterodimer (called MutL gamma) and SGS1 (ortholog of Bloom syndrome helicase).
 The MLH1-MLH3 heterodimer binds preferentially to Holliday junctions.
 It is an endonuclease that makes single-strand breaks in supercoiled double-stranded DNA.
 The MLH1-MLH3 heterodimer promotes the formation of crossover recombinants.
 While the other three pathways, involving proteins MUS81-MMS4, SLX1 and YEN1, respectively, can promote Holliday junction resolution in vivo, absence of all three nucleases has only a modest impact on formation of crossover products.

 Double mutants deleted for both MLH3 (major pathway) and MMS4 (minor pathway) showed dramatically reduced crossing over compared to wild-type (6- to 17-fold); however spore viability was reasonably high (62%) and chromosomal disjunction appeared mostly functional.

 Although MUS81 is a component of a minor crossover pathway in the meiosis of budding yeast, plants and vertebrates, in the protozoan Tetrahymena thermophila, MUS81 appears to be part of an essential, if not the predominant crossover pathway.
 The MUS81 pathway also appears to be the predominant crossover pathway in the fission yeast Schizosaccharomyces pombe.

 The MSH4 and MSH5 proteins form a hetero-oligomeric structure (heterodimer) in yeast and humans.
 In the yeast Saccharomyces cerevisiae MSH4 and MSH5 act specifically to facilitate crossovers between homologous chromosomes during meiosis.
 The MSH4/MSH5 complex binds and stabilizes double Holliday junctions and promotes their resolution into crossover products.
 An MSH4 hypomorphic (partially functional) mutant of S. cerevisiae showed a 30% genome wide reduction in crossover numbers, and a large number of meioses with non exchange chromosomes.
 Nevertheless, this mutant gave rise to spore viability patterns suggesting that segregation of non-exchange chromosomes occurred efficiently.
 Thus in S. cerevisiae proper segregation apparently does not entirely depend on crossovers between homologous pairs.

+Recently, it was shown that CRISPR-associated Cas12a nuclease from the Acidominococcus bacteria can resolve Holliday junction in-vitro.